ewhwei/EPQ---Neural-Style-Transfer-App/README.md

 The rest of the files are the Xcode project (with a trained version of the model attached inside)

-Apache License 2.0 applies to the EPQ.py file, TFLiteExtension.swift, and ImageTransformNetwork.swift, modelFinal15500.tflite files.
+Apache License 2.0 applies to the whole project.